 What can home gardeners do for purple loosestrife control?
 First and foremost, don’t buy it or transplant it!
 Seeds are still being sold and garden loosestrife seeds are sometimes packaged in wildflower seed mixes.
 Check the label before you buy.

 If your garden already contains purple loosestrife, control measures should be taken.
 As part of loosestrife plant care control, it can be mechanically or chemically removed.
 If you choose to dig it up, the best method of disposal is to burn it or you can pack it in tightly tied plastic bags to be sent to your local landfill.
-For chemical removal, use a vegetation killer that contains glyphosate, which is found in several readily available brand name products, like Round-up.
+For chemical removal, use a vegetation killer that contains glyphosate, but only as a last resort.
+Organic approaches are safer and much more environmentally friendly.

 All gardeners have a special bond with the environment; and by simply spreading purple loosestrife info to others, we can help eradicate this threat to our wetlands.
 Please do your part for purple loosestrife control.